 4.21.A.
-PAY-TO-PLAY -- CIAC POSITION STATEMENT
+PAY-TO-PLAY - CIAC POSITION STATEMENT

-At its January 20, 2005 meeting the CAS Board of Directors voted to declare its strong opposition to local board of education policies which establish a fee system for students who wish to participate in co-curricular or extra-curricular activities, athletic and/or non-athletic.
+At its January 20, 2005 meeting the CAS Board of Directors voted to declare its strong opposition to the local board of education policies which establish a fee system for students who wish to participate in co-curricular or extra-curricular activities, athletic and/or non-athletic.

 The Board is of the opinion that students should not be assessed fees for the privilege of participating in activities which have been traditionally recognized as integral and meaningful in the total school program.
 These activities have through the years provided immediate and long-range benefits to participants as well as to schools.
-In the opinion of the CAS Board requiring "pay-for-play" is shortsighted educational policy and can be discriminatory to the needy.
+Requiring "pay-to-play" is shortsighted educational policy and can be discriminatory to the needy.

 4.21.B.
-PAY-TO-PLAY -- CAAHPE POSITION
+PAY-TO-PLAY - CAAHPE POSITION

-The Administrators of Health and Physical Education support the current practice of funding interscholastics through local Board of Education funds.
+The Administrators of Health and Physical Education support the current practice of funding interscholastic athletics through local board of education funds.
 We feel a direct assessment on the individual families of athletes is contrary to the educational philosophy so deeply rooted in our nation, and is wrong because it places an undue tax on selected members of the community.
-Interscholastic athletics is an integral part of the normal education process of many students and therefore we feel that it should be funded directly through Board of Education funds.
+Interscholastic athletics is an integral part of the normal education process of many students and therefore we feel that it should be funded directly through board of education funds.